teefisher2k20/SchoolManagementSystem/README.md

 # SchoolManagementSystem
 School management system that uses MySql and Java.
-The database connectionincludes the use of interface such as prepared statement, Database Meta Data, with other transaction management like execute a query.
+The database connection includes the use of interface such as prepared statement, Database Meta Data, with other transaction management like execute a query.
 It also has an Add new, update and delete options.